-Generally, it takes about 3-4 months to grow the average cannabis plant – but with the right tools and strategy, you can grow the weed plant you want in as little as 8 weeks.
+How long does it take to grow weed is a very commonly asked question.
+Usually it takes about 3-4 months to grow the average cannabis plant – but with the right tools and strategy, you can grow the weed plant you want in as little as 8 weeks.
 Let’s take a look at the breakdown of growing cannabis indoors and the time needed for each step.

-Cannabis Growing Timeline
+Weed Growing Timeline

 The timeline below lays out a seven-phase process of a typical grow schedule.